connexcs/docs/docs/customer/alerts.md

 <img src= "/customer/img/pushover3.png ">

 9.You now have Push message on the device.

-10. Now, to integrate this with ConnexCS, copy the email under **Your E-Mail Aliases** whihch will be something like *******@pomail.net**.
+10.Now, to integrate this with ConnexCS, copy the email under **Your E-Mail Aliases** which will be something like *******@pomail.net**.

-11. Login to your ConnexCS account.
+11.Login to your ConnexCS account.

-12. Navigate to Management :material-menu-right: Customer :material-menu-right: Customer [Name]:material-menu-right:Alert :material-menu-right: blue `+` sign.
+12.Navigate to Management :material-menu-right: Customer :material-menu-right: Customer [Name]:material-menu-right:Alert :material-menu-right: blue `+` sign.

 13.Enter the **Title** and paste the *******@pomail.net** (email) in the **Email/Phone** field.
 Fill out rest of the fields according to your alert requirement.

 14.click `Save`.

 15.You will receive the pushover notification on your device.

 <img src= "/customer/img/pushover4.png ">